-5. The staff members were of course dissatisfied with that and they be sought the Centre to make up the cost of redemption of the years of their past service.
+6. The staff members were of course dissatisfied with that and besought the Centre to make up the cost of redemption of the years of their past service.

 The cost was huge -- the Chairman of the Board of the Centre announced it would run to some 4 million United States dollars -- and the Centre did not have the funds to meet the staff members' demands.
-It therefore proposed at least making a start by redeeming three years' Fund membership at the actuarial cost reckoned as at 1 July 1982, and it made those concerned a gift of \$200,000 to help in meeting that cost.
-Some staff members accepted the proposal, at least provisionally, but took the precaution of lodging internal "complaints".
-Mrs. Francese, Mrs. Guastavi and others preferred to drop the matter, but without prejudice to their right to lodge or to pursue their claims.
+It thereupon proposed at least making a start by redeeming three years' Fund membership at the actuarial cost reckoned as at 1 July 1982, and it made a gift of \$200,000 to help in meeting that cost.
+The complainants and others accepted the proposal, at least provisionally, but took the precaution of lodging internal "complaints".

-6. Mrs. Francese submitted an internal "complaint" on 20 August 1984, Mrs. Guastavi on 21 August.
+7. The complainants submitted their "complaints on 20 and 21 August 1984.
 They objected to the Centre's whole approach and took the view that under the Agreement the Centre had a duty to insure them retroactively throughout their period of service at its own expense.
 They set out the rules they thought should be applied.

-The Centre dismissed the "complaints" on 24 October 1984.
-Like the claims, the decisions are in identical language and they are the decisions now impugned.
+The Centre dismissed the "complaints" on 24 October 1984 Like the claims, the decisions are in identical language and they are the decisions now impugned.

-7. The complainants submit first that the provisions of the Agreement form part of the terms of appointment of the staff.
+8. The complainants submit first that the provisions of the Agreement form part of the terms of appointment of the staff.